 4. Recalculation.
-If operational or production alterations are made that, through application of generally accepted engineering principles and generally accepted operating practices, indicate that a 25% or greater increase in the hydrogen sulfide concentration may occur in a given operation or facility, the person, operator or facility shall recalculate the radius of exposure and submit the results to the division.
+If operational or production alterations are made that, through application of generally accepted engineering principles and generally accepted operating practices, indicate that a 25% or greater increase in the hydrogen sulfide concentration may occur in a given operation or facility, the person, operator or facility shall recalculate the radius of exposure and submit the results to the division electronically in a form that is compatible with the division's systems.